 “How can we be sure that our campus wireless network will last for 3-4 years?”
-That’s a question I received this week from and IT Director of a charter school.
+That’s a question I received this week from an IT Director of a charter school.
 It was the same question the technology committee had asked him a few days before.

 Part of the answer of course lies in the type of equipment you purchase, because not all campus wireless solutions work the same….we can certainly tell you story after story about schools who have learned that the hard way..

 At SecurEdge, we’ve installed hundreds of WLANs in schools so we’ve seen a lot.
 Here are some tips we recommend you use as you plan your school wireless network.

 1) Think Capacity, not coverage -Many schools are going 1 learning device to 1 Student (1:1).
 But does that mean that if they have 1,000 students they’re going to have 1,000 devices?
 Nope.
 What about smart phones?
 What about other student owned devices?
-The new math of capacity planning is 2 devices per student in K-12 and 3-5 devices in higher education.
-Coverage is easy.
-Today’s campus Wi-Fi is about capacity planning.
+What about if you're school plans to support BYOD?

 3)Incorporate Role Based Access Control - Students, Teachers, and Staff need active directory accounts….even if they are using iPads.
 Your directory should create groups of users (Faculty, Students, Administrative, etc.).
 Your wireless system should integrate with your directory and allow the users to use that directory name and password to log in.
 Students are allowed a student role internally and online, teachers are allowed a different set of services.
 You get the idea, you need to know who is connecting so that you can provide access to exactly what everyone needs, nothing more and nothing less.

 4) Embrace BYOD, but Control Performance - Students want to connect their personal device to your school network and you should want them to for security reasons….When you allow them to connect to your network you can make sure that the users are routed through your Web Filter.
 This is important in K-12.
 But in order to allow them to connect, you’ll need to limit their bandwidth on the network to manage performance.

-For the machines you own, push configurations and network settings with Group Policies.
+For the machines you own, push configurations and network settings with group policies.
 Then for devices you don’t own, build a registration process into your wireless system so that you’re not touching all of those devices.
 Your users are smart, let them do it themselves.